ktock/buildg/README.md

 - Source-level inspection
 - Breakpoints and step execution
 - Interactive shell on a step with your own debugigng tools
-- Based on BuildKit (needs unmerged patches)
+- Based on BuildKit (with unmerged patches)
 - Supports rootless

 **early stage software** This is implemented based on BuildKit with some unmerged patches.
 We're planning to upstream them.